Amourspirit/python-ooouno-ex/ex/auto/general/odev_dispatch/README.md

 LibreOffice has a comprehensive web page listing all the dispatch commands [Development/DispatchCommands](https://wiki.documentfoundation.org/Development/DispatchCommands).

-This example also demonstrates hooking ODEV events that in this case allow for finer control over which commands are dispatched.
+This example also demonstrates hooking OooDev events that in this case allow for finer control over which commands are dispatched.

 See Also: [OOO Development Tools - Chapter 4.
 Listening, and Other Techniques](https://python-ooo-dev-tools.readthedocs.io/en/latest/odev/part1/chapter04.html)